Claude Code Source Leak — What npm's Forgotten Source Map Reveals About Its Next Moves

 @elliotarledge spent hours combing through the code and published a thorough analysis.
-What he found was more interesting than most people expected.
+What he found was more interesting than most people expected — because this wasn’t just a CLI’s source code.
+It read more like Anthropic’s internal blueprint for where AI coding agents are headed next.

 A Claude That Never Sleeps: KAIROS

 The most frequently appearing feature flag in the source code is KAIROS — 154 mentions.
-From the code, you can piece together a clear picture: this is an autonomous daemon mode.
+From the code alone, the picture is clear: this is an autonomous daemon mode.
 In plain terms, it turns Claude Code into a 24/7 always-on agent.
-Background sessions that run without you opening a terminal.
+Background sessions that run without anyone opening a terminal.
 GitHub webhook subscriptions that auto-listen to repo events.
-Push notifications when it finishes something.
+Push notifications when tasks finish.
 Cross-session channel communication.

-But the detail that really makes you pause is something called “Dream” memory consolidation — the system tidies up its memory during idle time.
+But the detail that really makes people pause is something called “Dream” memory consolidation — the system tidies up its memory during idle time.

 An AI That Finds Its Own Work: PROACTIVE and COORDINATOR

-PROACTIVE (37 mentions) answers that question.
+PROACTIVE (37 mentions) turns that space heater into an initiative-taking coworker.
 The system periodically sends “tick” prompts to wake the agent up, and Claude looks around, checks the current state of things, and decides whether to act.
 The source code prompt is blunt:

 “You are running autonomously” — “look for useful work” — “act on your best judgment rather than asking for confirmation.”

-Then COORDINATOR_MODE (32 mentions) takes the concept one step further: one Claude becomes the boss, spawning parallel worker Claudes to handle research, implementation, and verification.
+Then COORDINATOR_MODE (32 mentions) takes the concept further — from “one agent finding work” to “one agent leading a team.”
+One Claude becomes the boss, spawning parallel worker Claudes to handle research, implementation, and verification.
 The system prompt even includes a management manual — how to write prompts for workers, when to reuse an existing agent versus spinning up a new one, and what to do when a worker crashes.

 The Thing That Makes Every User Lose Their Mind Might Be Going Away